-At a minimum, students are expected to ride an entire day and evening shift based on times set by the EMS Agency on days that coincide with their preceptor's work schedule.
+At a minimum, students are expected to complete 16 hours during each shift based on times set by the EMS Agency on days that coincide with their preceptors' work schedules.
 Optimally, this includes a 24 hour shift every three days.
-No student may ride for more than a 24 hour continuous shift without a minimum of a 12 hour rest period between shifts.
-No more than $\frac{1}{3}$ of the total hours may be completed from 11 pm to 7 am.
+No student should be on duty for EMS-related work and/or completing additional field experience hours for more than a 24 hour continuous shift without a minimum of an 8 hour rest period between shifts or a documented sleep period (6 contiguous hours) during the shift.
+No more than 1/3 of the total field hours may be completed from 2300 to 0700.

-They may not leave during a shift unless a health or family emergency exists.
-Their early departure must be approved in advance by the course Clinical Coordinator.
+They may not leave during scheduled shift hours unless a health or family emergency exists.
+Early departures must be known and approved in advance by the course Clinical Coordinator.